-- 4.5 One alternative to using consultants is that the Council would need to employ staff to carry out those areas of work and projects currently being undertaken by external consultants.
-Another alternative is that work earmarked to be carried out by consultants be left, however this could be to the detriment of the community. - 4.6 The benefit of employing consultants, however, is that the Council makes a saving in relation to National Insurance and pension contribution.
-Also, in
+4.5 One alternative to using consultants is that the Council would be forced to employ staff to carry out those areas of work and projects currently being undertaken by external consultants.
+Another alternative is that work earmarked to be carried out by consultants be left, however this could be to the detriment of the people of Derby.

-- employing consultants the Council is under no obligation to pay consultants for days when they are not working for the Council e.g. sickness and holiday. - 4.7 The alternative to not using agency workers is that statutory services would at times not be able to function and to serve the community.
-As this alternative is clearly not acceptable, then the Council only has the alternative to employ more permanent staff to deal with issues such as seasonal peaks and staff absence. - 4.8 It has been purported that the Council has found it difficult in the past to recruit staff quickly enough to meet demands.
-If the Council was to recruit more staff to deal with anticipated shortfalls, the Council could at some point be accused of being overstaffed.
-In addition to this, the recruitment of staff to deal with anticipated shortfalls would likely add additional pressures on the Council's aspiration to minimise (if not eradicate) the use of zero hours contracts, in line with the Employment Charter. - 4.9 There are benefits to the Council in employing agency workers rather than additional Council staff; the Council can make savings in terms of employer National Insurance, pension contribution and sickness and holiday entitlement.
+- 4.6 The benefit of employing consultants however, is that the Council makes a saving in relation to National Insurance and pension contribution.
+Also, in employing consultants the Council is under no obligation to pay consultants for days when they are not working for the Council e.g. sickness and holiday. - 4.7 The alternative to not using agency workers is that statutory services would at times not be able to function and to serve the people of Derby.
+As this alternative is clearly not acceptable, then the Council only has the alternative to employ more permanent staff to deal with issues such as seasonal peaks and staff absence.
+However, that Council has found it difficult in the past to recruit staff quickly enough to meet the demands of some of the more fast moving business units.
+Also, clearly if the Council was to recruit more staff to deal with anticipated shortfalls, the Council could at some point be accused of being overstaffed.
+In addition to this, the recruitment of staff to deal with anticipated shortfalls would likely add additional pressures on the Council aspiration to minimise (if not eradicate) the use of zero hours contracts (in line with another point on the Employment Charter).
+There are also some clear benefits to the Council in employing agency workers as against more Council staff; the Council can make savings in terms of employer National Insurance, pension contribution and sickness and holiday entitlement.